-If you have any problem, please do not hesitate to contact us.
+If you have any problems, please do not hesitate to contact us.
 We respond to our email 7/24.

 Hello, bros!
 I’ve got AUTEL Autolink AL619 ABS SRS scan tool last week from China for my 2015 Honda to diagnose its ABS and SRS faults.
 And I saw some guys have trouble in it and today, I’d like to share my successful diagnosis with AL619.

 Plug the scan tool cable connector into the vehicle’s DTC.

 Turn the ignition on.
 Engine can be off or running.

 Turn on the scan tool.
 Select “OBDII” from the main menu, and press “OK” button.

 Select “Stores codes” to find no stored codes and then select “Pending codes” to find no pending codes.

 Back to Autel Al619 Diagnostic Menu and exit.

 Select “Control unit”.